 - Principles of Microeconomics

-- Advanced Arts Management
+- Principles and Practices in Arts Management

-- Music Appreciation: The Art of Listening.
+- Music Appreciation: The Art of Listening

 Our program is tied closely to the College’s School of Business, so our students build a strong foundation in marketing, accounting and economics – the business of the arts.

 This is one of the few colleges in the Southeast – and the only one in South Carolina – that offers both a minor and a major in arts management.
-In addition, Charleston’s role as an arts destination presents unique opportunities for internships, research projects and networking that can range from positions with the world-famous Spoleto Festival USA to serving as an extra in movies and TV shows that are frequently produced here.
+In addition, Charleston’s role as an arts destination presents unique opportunities for internships, research projects and networking that can range from positions with the world-famous Spoleto Festival USA to serving as an extra in movies and TV shows that are produced here.